alanyom/google-goodhackathon/README.md

   --port 8080 \
   --host 0.0.0.0
 ```
-Immma have this running for the next week or two
+Imma have this running for the next week or two

 ### Laptop (Flask server)
 ```bash